 The problem is that this option requires us to break into the government and acquire the artificial intelligence that is capable of sending messages backward in time.
 By the time you’ve read this, all of this has been accomplished of course, but

 As I attempted to finish writing that letter to the past, a deep sense of hopelessness sank in as I realized this would likely be the death of me.
-Not only was I already on the list of heretics, but I also must break into the Hedo government unnoticed.
+Not only was I already on the list of heretics, but I also must break into Hedo’s government unnoticed.
 Writing it down on paper really put the insanity of the situation into perspective.
 Was I supposed to believe I was a special kind of hero??
 People die just for being caught stealing food in the grocery stores and I was going to try to steal the most precious item that resides inside of the government fortress.
 I couldn’t get myself to finish the letter, so I hid it in my drawer for the time being.

 Sounds from the overworld teased me, as I would likely never safely enjoy a day above ground again.
 At times I wished I’d never consumed the knowledge of the Basilisk but I knew that something must be done about this situation.
 I was a soldier now.
 One who was accidentally recruited by a random internet user, 100 years ago.
 He would not know of the misery his ideas brought forth in this new world.
 He would not know of the ideologues he recruited just by posting on a forum.
 Most of the newer generations had no awareness of this story and were thus protected, living a life of pleasantries afforded by the technology of the day.